 Not all streaming services are thrilled at the idea of you sharing your login credentials with others outside of your household — the same goes for many other services.
 You could quickly find yourself in breach of contract and at risk of having your account deactivated.
 Check the rules with your service before sharing account details.

 But, in the end, you have decided that you want to share your password, so what’s the best way to go about it?
 Keep reading, and we’ll discuss the safest way to work with shared passwords so they are less likely to get exposed to those you’d rather keep locked out.

 We’re going to get straight to the point — the securest way to share your password is by using a password manager.
 If you are unfamiliar with password managers, check out our password manager guide to learn how they can help you create and manage a more secure online digital life.

-To make things a bit easier, we’ll be explaining how to share your passwords safely within two of our favorite password managers — 1Password and LastPass.
+To make things easier, we’ll explain how to share your passwords safely within two of our favorite password managers — 1Password and LastPass.
 Other password managers may have a similar feature, so be sure to check the software developer’s website for more detailed information.